GoogleCloudPlatform/functions-framework-conformance/README.md

      parameters to JSON in the format:
        `{"data": ...data..., "context": ...context...}`
      and write the resulting string.
+    - The `typed` function should accept a JSON request object and should echo the request object back in the "payload" field of the response.
+I.e. if the request is `{"a":"b"}` the response should be `{"payload":{"a":
+      "b"}}`.

 1. Build the test client: